Low P/E Stocks: Hidden Gems or Clever Traps?

 DuPont Analysis: Why a High ROE Can Be a Trap (And How Smart Investors See Through It)

 A high Return on Equity (ROE) is often treated like a badge of honor in investing.
-A company showing 20–25% ROE immediately looks attractive.
+A company showing a 20–25% ROE immediately looks attractive.
 But here’s the uncomfortable truth: ROE alone can lie.

-Two companies can report the same ROE and yet be worlds apart in quality and risk.
+Two companies can report the exact same ROE and yet be worlds apart in quality and risk.
 One may be a genuinely strong business with pricing power and disciplined operations.
-The other may simply be using heavy debt to manufacture returns.
+The other may simply be using heavy debt to manufacture artificial returns.

+So how do you separate real performance from financial engineering?
+That’s where DuPont Analysis comes in.
 This nearly century-old framework breaks ROE into its core drivers, allowing investors to understand how returns are generated—and whether those returns are sustainable.

 The Problem With Looking at ROE in Isolation